 One of the key benefits of workers’ comp insurance is the provision of medical benefits to injured or ill employees.
 This includes coverage for doctor visits, hospital stays, surgeries, medications, rehabilitation services, and medical equipment.
 Employees can receive the necessary treatment to recover from their injuries or illnesses by having access to these medical benefits.

 In addition to medical benefits, workers’ comp insurance also provides compensation for lost wages.
 When an employee is unable to work due to a work-related injury or illness, they may be eligible to receive a portion of their regular wages through workers’ comp.
 This helps to alleviate the financial burden on the employee and ensures that they can meet their basic needs while recovering.
+However, it is a good idea to consult a workers’ comp lawyer to get the most out of your insurance.
+Their expertise is particularly beneficial when addressing difficult cases or preventing potential legal challenges.

 Employer Responsibilities